Louvivien/tradingapp/README.md

 npm install
 ```

 Then you have to set up the .env files for the server and the client:
 Go to the different services, create accounts and get the API keys

-here  /tradingapp/server/config/ you have an example file.
-Rename it .env and change the keys with yours
+In `tradingapp/server/config/` you have an example file.
+Rename it `.env` and change the keys with yours.

-there /tradingapp/client/  you have an example file.
-Rename it .env and change the keys with yours
+In `tradingapp/client/` you have an example file.
+Rename it `.env` and change the keys with yours.

-check REACT_APP_BASE_URL_DEV=http://localhost:3000 and make sure it's the right port
+Check `REACT_APP_BASE_URL_DEV=http://localhost:3000` and make sure it matches your server port.

 Please make sure you have created a .env in the server AND in the client or it will not work

 To use Vertex you will need to create /tradingapp/server/config/googlecredentials.json with your google credentials

 Then you can start the server and the client